bitfocus/companion-module-newtek-tricaster/companion/HELP.md

 ## companion-module-newtek-tricaster

-Allows you to control the Tricaster line of video production switchers from NewTek.
+This module allows you to control the Tricaster line of video production switchers from NewTek.

 ### Configuration